JokusPokus/assessment-scheduler/README.md

 ## Further information

-Comprehensive project documentation (including architecture, cyber security, planning & optimization algorithms used in the project) is given in the repository wiki.
+Comprehensive project documentation (including architecture, cyber security, planning & optimization algorithms used in the project) can be found in the repository wiki.